arpithagurumurthy/CMPE297_Project_TeamInvincibles/README.md

+CMPE 297 - Deep Learning Special Topics Project

+## Team Members:
+Arpitha Gurumurthy

+Bhuvana Basapur

+Mayuri Lalwani

+Somya Mishra

 # Language Modeling using Vertex AI
-CMPE 297 - Deep Learning Special Topics Project

 With the rise of social media in recent years, the usage of data for different purposes like election prediction, sentiment analysis, marketing, business, communication has also increased day by day.
 In this paper we have implemented the following language modeling tasks: